About

 Language Disorders 2026 Online SPECIAL Session on LANGUAGE DISORDERs CORPORA

-Co-organised by the International Linguistic Society and DELAD (Database Enterprise for LAnguage and speech Disorders)
+Co-organised by the International Linguistic Society and DELAD (Database Enterprise for Language and speech Disorders)

 Language disorders affect individuals across all ages and languages.
 While many are congenital and emerge in early childhood, others develop later in life as a result of neurological conditions, illness, or injury.
 Addressing this global and multilingual reality requires robust, well-documented, and ethically managed language disorder corpora.